-Cabbage are highly regarded by many friends of mine, and although they have played Norwich several times already this was my first time seeing them.
+Cabbage are highly regarded by many friends of mine and although they have played Norwich several times already this was my first time seeing them.
 There was quite an air of excitement and anticipation as they took the stage and it didn’t take long for a mosh-pit of thronging bodies to become as one, swaying over the dancefloor.
 I now knew why the crush barrier was making a rare appearance, I don’t think I’ve seen a mosh-pit like that at NAC since The Fuzztones in the late 80s.
-All of which only served to alienate me further as I just wasn’t “feeling it” from Cabbage and I’m afraid about half an hour was as much as I could take.
-There is no doubting their passion, energy, ability and self-confidence but they are simply not my thing.
+All of which only served to alienate me further as personally I found Cabbage disagreeable and I’m afraid about quarter of an hour was as much as I could take.
+There is no doubting their passion, energy, ability and self-confidence but they are just not my thing at all.
 I did take pleasure from the amazing scenes of the devoted audience whose ‘thing’ Cabbage most certainly were.
-That’s not to say I dismissed them, I have spent most of the time since the gig pondering on them and wondering if I listen more if I will have that epiphany moment and wondering why I was not connecting like the rest of the room was.
-The effect on their fans is the most impressive, energised and energetic, it’s a long time since I’ve seen that sort of action on the dancefloor.
-They certainly shake things up too and got me thinking.
-They will go far but it seems I just don’t like cabbage.
-On another day I’d have possibly enjoyed this a bit more but I was not in the mood and still in that headspace where Acid Mothers Temple placed me.
-Now that was a gig I really did enjoy.
+The effect on their fans is most impressive, energised and energetic, it’s a long time since I’ve seen that sort of action on the dancefloor but I couldn’t get away fast enough.

 Many thanks to Norwich Arts Centre.